AI Alliance

 The AI Alliance is a cross-sector consortium for open innovation in artificial intelligence.
 IBM and Meta announced it on December 5, 2023, with more than 50 founding members and collaborators from industry, startups, academia, research, government, and nonprofit organizations.
 The official member directory now presents the Alliance as a network spanning companies, universities, research institutions, government organizations, startups, and foundations working on AI technology, applications, and governance.

 The organization is not a regulator, does not give safety approval, is not a standards body with legal force, and should not be read as evidence that any member's systems are safe.
-Its practical role is coordination: building projects, convening working groups, publishing open artifacts, advocating for open AI, and trying to make open-source and open-science approaches credible in a field dominated by large private labs.
+Its practical role is coordination: building projects, convening working groups, publishing open artifacts, advocating for open AI, and trying to make open-source and open-science approaches credible in a field dominated by large private labs and cloud platforms.

 Snapshot